-In this guide we’ll look at the best hand planers.
+In this guide we’ll look at the best wood planers.

 We’ve compared construction material, weight, cutting width and cost